Sentosa Express: History

-The third station Waterfront was planned to open in tandem with the then-in development integrated resort Resorts World Sentosa, but was demolished a year later in January 2008 for redevelopment.
+The third station Waterfront (now called Resorts World station) was planned to open in tandem with the then-in development integrated resort Resorts World Sentosa, but was demolished a year later in January 2008 for redevelopment.
 A spokesman from the Sentosa Leisure Group said that the station had been built before plans for the integrated resort were finalised.
 The station opened on 1 February 2010 as part of a phased opening of the entire resort complex.

 To cater to an increase in passenger traffic, the SDC awarded a upgrading contract to Hitachi Asia in November 2014.
 The signalling system was to be upgraded to a communications-based train control system, with the provision of two additional train cars, and to be operational by the end of 2017.

+During the Ministry of State for Trade and Industry's budget debate speech on 2 March 2026, trade and industry minister Alvin Tan announced that the Sentosa Express will be replaced by Pulau Brani People-Mover System under Greater Sentosa Master Plan Phase 1 to improve connectivity.

+Network and operations

 Train timings

 The daily first and last train timings of both VivoCity and Beach stations are 07:00 and 00:00 hours.
 Trains run at an average frequency of three minutes throughout the day.
 The entire route, from one terminus to the other, takes eight minutes.